 My short story “A Cat Called Grievous” appears in Electric Literature’s Recommended Reading.
-Click here to become a member and read.
+Click here to read.

 My story “The Infidelity of Judah Maccabee” aired on NPR’s Hanukkah Lights special, hosted by Susan Stamberg and Murray Horwitz.
 Click here to listen.